Back to templates

 1. Open the Overleaf template and click Deploy Now.

 2. Configure the parameters in the popup dialog.
-The defaults are enough for a first test deployment.
+The defaults are enough for a first test deployment; enable Enable External Files when project files and history should use Sealos S3-compatible storage.

 3. Wait for deployment to complete.
 The first cold start can take several minutes because Overleaf initializes MongoDB indexes and runs migrations.